vpython/visual.obsolete/dependencies/Readme.txt

 Files in this directory are not part of the VPython project, are not maintained by us, but are included in CVS for the convenience of developers.
-Compiling the Boost libraries from source is a very lengthy process, which is why binaries of the static libraries are provided here.
+Compiling the Boost libraries from source is a lengthy process, which is why binaries of the static libraries are provided here.

 -----
 Boost
 -----

-The files in boost_files2.5.zip are a subset of the Boost library for Python 2.5 and should be extracted (into vpython-core2/dependencies/boost_files/) before building.
+The files in win_boost.zip or mac_boost.zip are a subset of the Boost library and should be extracted (into vpython-core2/dependencies/boost_files/) before building.

 After extraction, the folder boost_files should contain the following folders:

-   boost: header files (valid for all platforms -- Windows, Mac, Linux)
+   boost: header files
-   win_libs: static libraries for Windows
-   mac_libs: static libraries for Intel Macs running OS X 10.5
+   win_libs or mac_libs: static libraries
-      and the following (currently missing):
-   mac_ppc_104_lib: static libraries for PowerPC Macs running OS X 10.4
-   mac_ppc_105_lib: static libraries for PowerPC Macs running OS X 10.5
+   WinBoostNotes.txt or MacBoostNotes.txt: tells what version of Boost, for what version of Python

+The zip files will be updated in CVS to correspond to the current version of Python used in released versions of Visual.

 The Boost libraries can be found at www.boost.org; the BoostPro installer containing the Windows binary libraries is at www.boost-consulting.com.

-The files in boost_files2.6.zip are for Python 2.6.
-If you use these, you need to adjust the build project to refer to 2.6 instead of 2.5.

 ----------
 threadpool